project-ncl/pnc-web-ui-react/README.md

 npm run test   # run tests for those components that was modified.
 ```

-If you want to run all tests, then press `w` to show more(sometime not needed) and press `a` to run all tests.
+If you want to run all tests, press `a`.

 ### Update Snapshots for Unit Test